-A form attesting activities of a driver with a view to ensuring compliance with drivers' hour’s rules.
+The attestation of activities form is a form attesting activities of a driver with a view to ensuring compliance with drivers' hour’s rules.

-A letter of attestation should be on company headed paper, stamped with the company stamp and signed and should include company contact details to enable the enforcement officer to contact the company should further information be required.
+A letter of attestation should be on company headed paper, stamped with the company stamp and signed, and should include company contact details to enable the enforcement officer to contact the company should further information be required.
 It is advisable that the letter should also be translated into the languages of the countries the driver is likely to transit or visit.

 Below is the EU Approved Attestation Form and a Sample Letter of Attestation which is available for download and may be modified to suit requirements.